Southampton-RSG-Training/dirac-intro-to-open-mp/_episodes/04-synchronisation.md

 -
 objectives:
 - Understand what thread synchronisation is
+- Understand what a race condition is
 - Learn how to control thread synchronisation
-- Understand the difference between different thread schedulers and regions
+- Learn how to avoid errors caused by race conditions
 keypoints:
     - Blah
-usemathjax: true
 ---

-## Adding barriers
+## Synchronisation

+### Barriers

 - Introduce reduction operations?